The coronavirus spread all over the world in a very short time. France, Italy, Spain and the United Kingdom have been affected severely.

 As a result, package holidays and individually booked flights can be cancelled free of charge.

 For individually booked services, you can also argue with the airline that the basis for the contract no longer applies.
 For example, because you had planned a longer stay in the destination country.

 You can prove this, for example, by making hotel reservations.

 Whether this can actually be argued in this way will ultimately have to be decided by the courts.

-In such a case, travelers cannot claim compensation payments.
+In such a case, travellers cannot claim compensation payments.

 Whether the insurance cover of your cancellation insurance or your trip interruption coverage applies depends on the respective contractual conditions.

 Epidemics, pandemics and terrorism are usually excluded from the insurance.